 More information about Kenya is available on the Kenya Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Kenya in 1964, following its December 1963 independence from the United Kingdom.
 The United States and Kenya have enjoyed cordial relations and an enduring strategic partnership since Kenya's independence.
 Relations became closer after Kenya's democratic transition of 2002 and subsequent improvements in civil liberties.
 In the wake of widespread violence following the disputed 2007 presidential election, the United States has supported the sweeping political and institutional reform agenda adopted by the coalition government, the centerpiece of which was constitutional reform.
 Kenyans adopted a new constitution in a national referendum in August 2010 and held its first elections since the 2007/08 post-election violence in March 2013.
+President Obama visited Kenya in July of 2015, the first sitting United States President to ever visit the country.
+His travel underscored the strength of the relationship between the United States and Kenya.

 U.S. Assistance to Kenya